VoltaML/volta-trees/README.md

 A LLVM-based compiler for LightGBM and XGBoost decision trees.

-`VolaTree` converts trained LightGBM and XGBoost models to optimized machine code, speeding-up prediction by ≥10x.
+`voltatrees` converts trained LightGBM and XGBoost models to optimized machine code, speeding-up prediction by ≥10x.

 ## Example